 You may also be able to get payments to help pay the interest on loans you took out for essential repairs or improvements to your home (for example for insulation, repairing dangerous faults or adapting your home if you are ill or disabled, or someone in your family is) or to buy your ex-partner's share in your home if you have separated.
 Again, you won't get help to pay off the loans themselves.

 The following restrictions apply:

-- You can only claim support for mortgage interest on loans of up to £200,000.
-If your loan is bigger than this, you will have to pay the interest on any amount over £200,000 yourself.
-If you were already receiving support for mortgage interest before 5 January 2009, you can only claim for interest on loans on £100,000.
-The new limit will not apply to you.
+In most cases you can only claim support for mortgage interest on loans of up to £200,000.
+If you get Pension Credit or were already receiving support for mortgage interest before 5 January 2009, you can only claim for interest on loans on £100,000

-- The interest payments you receive are calculated by the Department of Work and Pensions (DWP) with reference to the Bank of England base rate.
-The DWP's rate may not be the same as the interest rate you are paying.
+The interest payments you receive are calculated with reference to the Bank of England base rate and this rate can go up or down.
+The rate may not be the same as the interest rate you are paying.
 If you are paying a higher rate of interest, you will have to make up the difference yourself.

 You can't get any money to cover the capital you originally borrowed, or any investment that is linked to your mortgage (such as an endowment policy, pension or ISA).
 You can ask your lender for a statement of your mortgage costs, and how much of what you pay is interest.

 How to claim